Medically endorsed weight loss – an NHS consultant’s review

 The results of the trial were presented at the research conference of the British Journal of General Practice in March 2020.
 Clinical trials registration number ISRCTN75203062.
 View the study at http://www.isrctn.com/ISRCTN75203062

 More information for GPs on our medically endorsed weight loss

 How we use the science of unconscious persuasion to guide people to make changesin their lives

 Why unique Wordweaving technique is so effective in nudging the mind towards new behaviours

 Thinking Slimmer leads the world in medically endorsed weight loss

 Thinking Slimmer is a world leader in the use of unconscious persuasion to help people change their lifestyle and lose weight.
-It is an official national partner of Change4Life, the Department of Health’s lifestyle and wellbeing campaign, and is the first company in the world to commission independent clinical trials into the effectiveness of voice recordings using unconscious persuasion to help people lose weight.
+It is the first company in the world to commission independent clinical trials into the effectiveness of voice recordings using unconscious persuasion to help people lose weight.
 Thinking Slimmer is also a stakeholder in the National Institute for Clinical Excellence’s guidance for GPs on the lifestyle management of obese and overweight adults.
 Thinking Slimmer founder Sandra Roycroft-Davis is a member of the All Party Parliamentary Group on Obesity.